Tommo-L/NEO3-Development-Guide/en/SmartContract/README.md

 # Smart Contracts
 ## Changes in NEO3
 All transactions in NEO3 are invokations to smart contracts.
-In addition to some interop service and OpCode adjustments, the larger features of NEO3 include:
+In addition to some interop services and OpCode adjustments, the larger features of NEO3 include:
 * Add [Manifest](#Manifest) file to describe the characteristics of the contract
 * Add [Native Contract](#Native-Contract)
-* Reduce the handling [system fee](#System-Fee) for OpCode and interop service
+* Reduce the handling [system fee](#System-Fee) for OpCode and interop services
 * Increase the contract's support for [access to network resources](#Internet-Resources-Access).
 ## Manifest
 Now each contract requires a corresponding manifest file to describe its properties, including: Groups, Features, ABI, Permissions, Trusts, SafeMethods.